Jair Bolsonaro pardons Brazilian police who used violence | DW | 24.12.2019

 Brazilian President Jair Bolsonaro doubled down on his "mano dura" — firm hand — and gave a gift to one of the world's most lethal police forces, pardoning an undisclosed number of officers who used criminal violence, including homicide, during the course of their duties.

-Bolsonaro, a soldier during the military dictatorship, signed his first Christmas pardons in office late Monday and published it in Brazil's official decree on Tuesday.
+Bolsonaro, a soldier during the military dictatorship, signed his first Christmas pardons in office late Monday and published them in Brazil's official decree on Tuesday.

 The pardon covers officers and soldiers convicted of "crimes committed unintentionally" or in "self-defense" by members from all the different branches of the security forces.